-Ajay was just about to tuck into his tea and toast dripping in sour rhubarb jam when there was a loud clatter from the letterbox as an important-looking brown envelope landed on the mat.
-'Bit early for the post isn't it?'
+Ajay was just about to tuck into his tea an dripping in sour rhubarb jam when there v clatter from the letterbox as an importantbrown envelope landed on the mat.
+'Bit en the post isn't it?'
 Mum said.
-'Ooh, it says Special Delivery.'
-Mum opened it, and unfolded the letter.
+'Ooh, it says Delivery.'
+Mum opened it, and unfolded th details from fictio

 Qu.
+Requirement

-Requirement Mark 1 What is Ajay doing when the post arrives?
-Content domain: 2b - retrieve and record information / identify key details from fiction and non-fiction Award 1 mark for reference to him eating (his breakfast), e.g. • just about to tuck into his tea and toast • having his breakfast • drinking tea.
+1 What is Ajay doing when the post arrives?

+Content domain: 2b - retrieve and record information / identify key d and non-fiction

+Award 1 mark for reference to him eating (his breakfast), e.g.

+just about to tuck into his tea and toast

+having his breakfast drinking tea.

-Based on text 2: Fact Sheet: About Bumblebees
+Example questions: Based on text 2: Fact Sheet: About Bumblebees

-19 In what way is buzz pollination more useful than other forms of pollination?
-1 mark
+In what way is buzz pollination more useful than other forms of pollination?